John Westwyk: Modern study

 Westwyk's Equatorie manuscript was in the library of Peterhouse, Cambridge by 1538, and probably by 1472.
 It was discovered there by the historian Derek de Solla Price in December 1951, making headlines worldwide.
 Price believed the manuscript was authored by, and written in the hand of, Geoffrey Chaucer.
-This was a controversial claim, and was treated with some scepticism by Chaucer scholars, though it received influential backing from the historian of astronomy John North.
+This was a controversial claim, and was treated with some scepticism by Chaucer scholars, though it received influential backing from the historian of astronomy John D. North.
 The manuscript was shown to be in the hand of John Westwyk by Kari Anne Rand in 2014.
 In 2020 Westwyk was the subject of a full biography by Seb Falk, which revealed new evidence for his life and work.